eHarmony/aloha/src/site/markdown/model_formats.md

 [indicator variable](https://en.wikipedia.org/wiki/Dummy_variable_\(statistics\)).
 That way, the regression model can have an associated weight in the **&beta;** vector.

 There is a consequence of providing a `defVal`.
-When the `defVal` field is provided and its value non-empty Array, this will affect the reporting of the number of missing features.
+When the `defVal` field is provided and its value is the non-empty Array, this will affect the reporting of the number of missing features.
 For more information, see the [numMissingThreshold](#aR_numMissingThreshold) section.

 ##### (R) spec (as a String)

-As was mentioned above, features values in the regression model JSON can either be represented as a String or Object.
-The Object case shown above.
+As was mentioned above, features values in the regression model JSON can either be represented as a String or Object, the Object case is shown above.
 If you don't provide a `defVal` in the above object, the specification Object can be replaced with just the `spec` value.
 For instance, the example from above:

 ```json